gravito-framework/gravito/docs/en/guide/orm-usage.md

 # ORM Usage Guide

 > Complete guide for using Atlas ORM, covering all features and use cases.
-Atlas provides a Laravel Eloquent-like experience with high-performance database drivers integrated under the hood.
+Atlas provides a Laravel Eloquent-like experience with Bun-native performance and database drivers inspired by Prisma and Drizzle.

+## Beta Notes

+Atlas is built for the Gravito 1.0.0-beta cycle and targets Bun 1.3.4+ for best performance and compatibility.
+The CLI workflow wraps `drizzle-kit` for migrations, while Atlas keeps a familiar Active Record API on top.

 ## Table of Contents